dustinkirkland/petname/README.md

 # PetName

-This utility will generate "pet names", consisting of a random combination of an adverb, adjective, and proper name.
-These are useful for unique hostnames, for instance.
+This utility will generate "pet names", consisting of a random combination of an adverb, adjective, and an animal.
+These are useful for unique hostnames or containers, for instance.

 As such, PetName tries to follow the tenets of Zooko's triangle.
 Names are: